JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 }
 ```

-And for your static assets your might need to do certain tricks as well e.g.,
+And for your static assets you might need to do certain tricks as well e.g.,
-javascript assets with fixed paths.
+JavaScript assets with fixed paths.
 Here are some options to think and test:

 [The Document Base URL element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base):